ppamidimarri/TeslaCamMerge/README.md

 4. Show the videos (raw, merged or fast previews) over a web browser
 5. Move selected videos to cloud storage (e.g. Google Drive)

-I extended this project to support another use-case: two different home locations, a main home and a weekend home.
-A Jetson Nano runs at the main home and a Pi 4B runs at the weekend home.
-When I park at the weekend home, the Pi Zero W in the car archives the clips, and then Jetson Nano at the main home pulls those files from the weekend home's Pi 4B and merges them.
-The code for that setup needs one additional python script and one additional service file.
-The instructions below are for one home location.
-If you want the more complicated setup with two locations, please open an issue and I will share that.

 ## How it works

 The Pi Zero W is always connected to the car's USB port.
 In there, it acts presents itself as a USB storage device to the car.
 The car saves videos to the Pi Zero W's Micro-SD card when sentry events occur, or when the user presses the camera icon on the display.
 These clips are a minute long, and three clips are produced for each minute.